bendanon/sgx-thc/README.md

 After the registration with a certificate (can be self-signed for development purposes), Intel will respond with a SPID which is needed to communicate with IAS.

-The code consists of two separate programs, the ServiceProvider and the Application.
+The code consists of two separate programs, the SkgApplication and the BbApplication.
+For a single topology, there should be a single SkgApplication instance and multiple interconnected BbApplication instances.
+There is a Flask based GUI for users running BbApplication.
 The message exchange over the network is performed using Google Protocol Buffers.

 ## Installation